 Spay & Neuter Service for Ferals

-• Read our Surgery Admission Form, complete the Feral Cat Agreement and bring it with you to our Admissions Center.
+• Read our Surgery Process Form, complete the Feral Cat Agreement and bring it with you to our Admissions Center.

 • Call our feral cat information line at 356-2254 for available surgery dates.